nautes-labs/website/src/en/guide/user-guide/clean-environment.md

 nautes remove -f examples/demo-product.yaml -t $gitlab-access-token -s $api-server-address
 ```

-### Delete Deployment Runtime Environment
+### Delete Deployment Runtime

-Delete the relevant entities of the deployment runtime environment, including a deployment runtime, a code repository, code repository permissions, an environment, a project, and a product.
+Delete the related entities of the deployment runtime, including a deployment runtime, a code repository, code repository permissions, an environment, a project, and a product.

 Clone the command-line repository to your local machine.